-Get your smartphones at the ready as the worldwide authority for emojis, Unicode, has today announced the release of its very first mango emoji.
+Get your smartphones ready as the worldwide authority for emojis, Unicode, has today announced the release of its very first mango emoji.

 The new addition was encouraged by the social media campaign #mangoemojiplease, funded by Aussie mango growers through Hort Innovation during the 2016/7 season.